 Then define the storey heights - either clear height (floor to ceiling) or floor to floor.
-There are also options for wide beam solutions (measuring height to slab or beam soffit) and ribbed slabs (equalised or unequalised beam and rib depths).
-You can also choose square or rectangular edge columns.
+There are also options for wide beam solutions (measuring height to slab or beam soffit) and a choice of square or rectangular edge columns.

 You can add and remove panels (for example if you had an L-shaped building or a central atrium) by deleting or adding "1" to the relevant cell in the matrix below the Bay Layout diagram.